mk-fg/lafs-backup-tool/README.md

 ##### Twisted-based http client

-I'm quite fond of [requests](http://docs.python-requests.org/en/latest/) module myself, but unfortunately it doesn't seem to provide streaming uploads of large files at the moment.
+I'm quite fond of [requests](http://docs.python-requests.org/en/latest/) module myself, but ~~unfortunately it doesn't seem to provide streaming uploads of large files at the moment~~ needed functionality wasn't there before.

 Plus twisted is also a basis for tahoe-lafs implementation, so there's a good chance it's already available (unlike gevent, used in requests.async /